KDAB/KDDockWidgets/README-bindings.md

 ## Install PySide6 for Qt6

-Follow the same instructions as [the previous section](#Install PySide2 for Qt5), except installing `shiboken6 pyside6 shiboken6_generator` with pip3.
+Follow the same instructions as [the previous section](#Install PySide2 for Qt5), except installing `shiboken6 pyside6 shiboken6_generator` with pip.

 ## Building KDDockWidgets Python Bindings